pbinkley/rcb-manual/sections/14-conclusion.md

-library resources or a distribution of library responsibilities, to the end that the holdings and acquisitions of one library may dovetail with those of another, and the technique of microcopying provides&nbsp;{%- include pagebreak.html canvas=369 -%}&nbsp;inter-library service.
+library resources or a distribution of library responsibilities, to the end that the holdings and acquisitions of one library may dovetail with those of another, and the technique of microcopying provides {% include pagebreak.html canvas=369 %} inter-library service.
 The union catalogue of libraries and the union lists of news- papers and public documents are the tools required for the improvement of this situation.
 The Wilson Company has made a